-Incorporated in 1739, the city was named in honour of Spencer Compton, Earl of Wilmington, who was a patron of North Carolina's Governor.
-During the Civil War, Wilmington was briefly the Confederacy's most important harbour, exporting cotton all over the world, thanks to "blockade runners" who would attempt to outrun the Union navy.
+Incorporated in 1739, the city was named in honor of Spencer Compton, Earl of Wilmington, who was a patron of North Carolina's Governor.
+During the Civil War, Wilmington was briefly the Confederacy's most important harbor, exporting cotton all over the world, thanks to "blockade runners" who would attempt to outrun the Union navy.

-Nowhere is this heritage better exemplified than in the lovely cobbled streets of the city's waterfront, where the historic weathered buildings of Chandlers Wharf and the Cotton Exchange house appealing cafes and restaurants, and where harbour tours provide lovely views of the city and the battleship USS North Carolina.
+Nowhere is this heritage better exemplified than in the lovely cobbled streets of the city's waterfront, where the historic weathered buildings of Chandler's Wharf and the Cotton Exchange house appealing cafés and restaurants, and where harbor tours provide lovely views of the city and the battleship USS North Carolina.

 Map of Wilmington

 Places & hotels on the map

 - Charlotte 288 kilometers away